 2000.
 Astraea’s Substitute: Ireland and the Quest for National Unity.
 In Body Narratives, ► pp. 127 ff.

 2012.
 The Renaissance of the Forest in Contemporary Art in Ireland.
 In Irish Contemporary Landscapes in Literature and the Arts, ► pp. 235 ff.

 Van Hal, Toon

-This list is based on CrossRef data as of 24 may 2022.
+This list is based on CrossRef data as of 7 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.